Perfect Lake District Weekend – 2 Day Lake District Itinerary

 A few of the bigger towns in the lakes are Kendall, Penrith and Barrow-in-Furness.
 Central locations such as Keswick and Ambleside are also popular or alternatively, you can stay somewhere remote to enjoy the natural scenery.

-A few privare self-catering options (perfect for travel in 2021) include:
+A few private self-catering options include:

 South Lake District: Abbey Apartments (sleeps 2-4 from £80pn) // Brown Cow Cottage (sleeps 2-4 from £100pn) // Log Home Vilage (sleeps 4, £100pn)